huazzers/desma126/docs/13-inventory-database.md

 1. **Item Data**: a definition of an item, such as name, sprite icon, description, uses/functions/effects, etc.
 2. **Item Instance**: an instance of an item data that exists in your game scene, which may have unique characteristics from other instances of the same item type.
 3. **Container**: a storage unit for containing a number of items, typically in a list or array.
+4. **UI Display Handler**: for visualising inventory information within the game.

 <br>